harshmaheshwari001/interview-prep-kit/database/README.md

 7. How will you remove all duplicate reocrds from a table?
 8. How can you see all the indexes defined for a table?
-9. Write Query in Oracle/SQL to return count of records ..*if table is empty count of records must return 0 ..*else count of records =total number of records
+9. Write Query in Oracle/SQL to return count of records
+ 	* if table is empty count of records must return 0
+    * else count of records =total number of records
+10. Explain FullOuter join and it uses cases.
+11. Write Query in SQL to return